raphael-group/superdendrix/README.md

 Modules 2 and 3 for the BRAF differential dependency profile from the example dataset can be run in a single bashscript using the following command.

     bash modules_2_3.sh

+## Contacts
+SuperDendrix repository is maintained by Tyler Park, a current member of the research group of prof. Ben Raphael at Princeton University.
+For any related question, please email Tyler Park (typark@princeton.edu).

+### License
+See `LICENSE` for license information.

+### Citation
+The SuperDendrix manuscript will be available soon.